|Alexander McQueen: Joan of Arc inspired dress 1999|

 Being the second GSK exhibition visited, my mind has wandered to the success of these broad-themed displays.
 There is a tendency to include too many loose strands (one work from many different artists) and to ruin the overall flow of the show.
 The lack of continuity this case is perhaps the result of four different curators working on four separate parts of Art, Fashion, Identity.

 Apparently, McQueen’s death early last year has been the inspiration for this show.
-The designer’s lacy red frock has faced various qualms from critics, one describing it as ‘lifeless’ (Guardian).
-The fault for this lies largely in the way the works are presented – namely, on a faceless mannequin – the most generic image reminding us more of shop windows than art.
-In order to appreciate their identity-defining element the pieces must be worn.
 It would have been a better exhibition had I seen someone walking through the exhibition and casually wearing one of the pieces.